-An upper-level capstone course which will combine a working knowledge of food production techniques and management skills necessary to operate a food service facility.
-Students will further enhance these skills in a small quantity food service setting in which they have full control over the food service operation.

-Prerequisites: FSM2080 and senior status.
+This upper-level capstone course combines a working knowledge of food production techniques and management skills necessary to operate a food service facility.
+Students further enhance these skills in a small-quantity food service setting in which they have full control over the food service operation.
+Prerequisites: FSM2080, senior status.
 (PT)